Marketing

 Granularity of Insights

-Top-tier platforms enable segmentation by persona, funnel stage, buying criteria, and sentiment, allowing for more targeted strategy.
+Top-tier platforms enable segmentation by persona, funnel stage, buying criteria, and sentiment, allowing for a more targeted strategy.

 Integration and Actionability